Guide

 3. Career Opportunities and Training: Offering development opportunities and training that make the company attractive to potential employees.

-Is an employee referral program subject to co-determination?
+Is an Employee Referral Program subject to co-determination?